Ch0pin/AVIator/README.md

+### Update 17/10/2019
+It has been reported that the produced backdoor is no more undetectable from the majority of the AV solutions, which is indeed true and which is something I expected by the time that the software is getting more and more 'popular'.
+As a temporary solution I advise you to use a C# obfuscator on the produced executable.
+In my case, I used babel for net (http://www.babelfor.net/) with a great success for the majority of AV’s (including Kaspersky, Avast etc.).

 ### DO NOT UPLOAD ANY SAMPLES TO VIRUS TOTAL ...as I did it one time for you

 *Current Detection Rate*: 3/71